Gleek (card game): Play Tricks

 This is the stage where players play their cards in tricks.
 Twelve tricks are played.

 In this final stage, players play out 12 tricks as normal.
 The eldest leads this stage to the first of 12 tricks.
 Players must follow suit if they can, but may otherwise play any card.
 The trick is taken by the highest card of the suit led, or by the highest trump if any are played, and the winner of each trick leads to the next.
+It is somewhat unclear between extant versions of the rules as to whether or not any card of the trump suit beats all other cards of the lead suit or if the card of the trump suit needs to be of equal or greater value than the tricks played of the lead suit.
+For example, in the version where the trump always wins, a 5 of the trump suit would beat a Queen of the lead suit but in the version where the trump suit must be of equal or greater value then only the Queen, King or Ace of the trump suit can beat a Queen of the lead suit.
+In all versions, only tricks played of the lead suit or trump suit can win a trick, any other played suit is valueless.
 Each trick provides a particular score and certain trumps add an additional value.

 If a player holds a Tiddy (the trump Four), he may claim a consolation of 2 pence from each opponent, either at start of play or when he plays it to a trick.
 This optional rule may be ignored by prior agreement, as it is often forgotten.
 If it is allowed, then players should also agree whether to claim similar side payment of 5 pence and 6 pence when a Towser (trump Five) or Tumbler (trump Six), respectively, are played.